Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware SAT solving

 \section{Structure-Aware SAT solving}

-In this and the next section, we describe a technique called \sasat that facilitates structure-aware SAT-solving.
-Our motivation here is twofold.
-First, the technique of \sasat can be used for fixing the problem with PQE solving mentioned in the previous section (see also Appendix~\ref{app:sac_pqe}).
-In particular, it can be used to implement SAT solving by PQE of Section~\ref{sec:sat_by_pqe}.
-Second, \sasat is important by itself since it facilitates designing SAT solvers meant for particular applications.
+In this and the next two sections, we describe a technique called \sasat facilitating structure-aware SAT-solving.
+Our motivation is twofold.
+First, this technique can be used for fixing the problem with PQE solving mentioned in the previous section (Appendix~\ref{app:sac_pqe} has more details).
+Second, \sasat is important by itself since it, arguably, facilitates designing structure-aware SAT solvers tuned to particular applications.